-- Ensure that areas identified as reserved areas for future employment development or as designated Employment Areas are protected from housing development. - Support the improvement of communications technologies and encourage service providers to give a good service level throughout the town as a business enabler. - Ensure there is adequate provision for incommuting employees of businesses based in Potton both for parking and alternative transport means.
-The scoping study showed that the majority people employed by Potton businesses with premises commute daily from outside of Potton. - Where appropriate help businesses move from potentially unsuitable locations to other locations that have been identified in the plan designated as suitable for light industrial use.
+- Ensure that facilities appropriate to the surrounding dwellings are built in areas identified as reserved areas for future employment development or as designated Employment Areas are protected from housing development. - Support the improvement of communications technologies and encourage service providers to give a good service level throughout the town as a business enabler. - Ensure there is adequate provision for in-commuting employees of businesses based in Potton both for parking and alternative transport means.
+The scoping study showed that the majority of people employed by Potton businesses with premises commute daily from outside of Potton. - Where appropriate help businesses move from potentially unsuitable locations to other locations that have been identified in the plan designated as suitable for light industrial use.